akilaweerat/Driw_Assignment/README.md

 3. CalculationService
 4. GatewayService

-7) sping up the frontend by typing 'npm start' after changing directory into my-app pronject
+7) spin up the frontend by typing 'npm start' after changing directory into my-app project

 8) Access the UI by typing localhost:3000